 Topics.
 This historical marker monument is listed in this topic list: War, US Civil.
 A significant historical month for this entry is September 1910.

 Location.
 43° 17.507′ N, 72° 47.598′ W. Marker is in Weston, Vermont, in Windsor County.
 Marker is at the intersection of Main Street (Vermont Route 100) and Park Street, on the left when traveling north on Main Street.
 Located in Farrar Park.
 Touch for map.
 Marker is in this post office area: Weston VT 05161, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Weston Village Historic District (within shouting distance of this marker); Weston Korean War – Vietnam War Monument (within shouting distance of this marker); Civilian Conservation Corps West River Forest Camp Village of Mechanicsville (approx. 8.6 miles away); Abby Maria Hemenway (approx. 8.7 miles away); Veterans Memorial (approx. 8.8 miles away); Chester Academy / District No. 20 Central School (approx. 10 miles away); Merritt Austin Edson (approx. 10 miles away).
+Weston Village Historic District (within shouting distance of this marker); Weston Korean War Vietnam War Monument (within shouting Civilian Conservation Corps West River Forest Camp (approx. 4.9 miles away); Village of Mechanicsville (approx. 8.6 miles away); Abby Maria Hemenway (approx. 8.7 miles away); Veterans Memorial (approx. 8.8 miles away); Chester Academy / District No. 20 Central School (approx. 10 miles away); Merritt Austin Edson (approx. 10 miles away).
 Touch for a list and map of all markers in Weston.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 9, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,218 times since then and 20 times this year.
+It was originally submitted on October 9, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,270 times since then and 23 times this year.
 Last updated on October 12, 2009, by Michael Herrick of Southbury, Connecticut.
 Photos: 1, 2. submitted on October 9, 2009, by Michael Herrick of Southbury, Connecticut. • Craig Swain was the editor who published this page.